SAIC-ATS/Tutorials/ioLab/SolderMask/README.md

 ## Preparing to expose the solder mask
 The tutorial from here on out generally follows [this video](https://www.youtube.com/watch?v=B0Syj4awcc8) from [Rembrandt Electronics](http://www.rembrandtelectronics.com/).

 This tutorial uses dry film solder mask, known as Dynamask.
 This is a photo-sensitive material that comes in sheets or rolls with protective plastic on both sides.
 Because it is photo-sensitive, you need to create a transparency that will keep light off of the pads and allows light to get through to the rest of the board.
-To do this, open up
+To do this, open up your PCB design editor (I will be using)

 Print Transparency (Stop layers)
 Cut Dynamask to size (larger than final board size)